What is hCG? Beta hCG, tests and levels

 Compare your hCG results to the average

-Already know the week?
-Check where one value sits with our hCG level checker by week.
-For a quick reference without entering your result, see the hCG ranges by week lookup.
+If you already know how many weeks pregnant you are, you can see where one value sits with the hCG level checker by week.
+For a quick reference without entering your result, you can review the hCG ranges by week lookup.

 Chart your hCG trend and doubling time

-With two draws only, the 48-hour hCG change calculator normalises your interval to about 48 hours and labels the change as within typical, slow, plateau, or falling.
+If you have two blood tests only, the 48 hour hCG change calculator adjusts your interval to about 48 hours and labels the change as within typical, slow, plateau, or falling.
+Your clinician will still interpret the pattern in the context of your symptoms and ultrasound.

 Track pregnancy test line progression

-Logging home strips?
-The pregnancy test line progression tracker records brand, timing, and line darkness, then charts the trend.
-Once you start blood tests, switch to the Weeks Pregnant from hCG calculator or the hCG trend and doubling-time calculator.
+If you are logging home urine strips, the pregnancy test line progression tracker records brand, timing, and line darkness, then charts the trend.
+Once you start blood tests, it is usually more useful to focus on the Weeks Pregnant from hCG calculator or the hCG trend and doubling time calculator, together with your clinician’s advice.

 Testing and interpretation tips

-- Use the same lab where possible when tracking a trend.
+• Use the same laboratory where possible when you are tracking a trend, so the method stays consistent.

-- Space draws by about two days when monitoring early change.
+• Space blood tests by about two days when monitoring early change, unless your clinician advises a different schedule.

-- Do not compare urine strips to lab numbers.
-Use one method for one purpose.
+• Do not compare home urine strips directly to laboratory numbers.
+Use each type of test for its intended purpose.

-- Link results to dates, symptoms, and ultrasound planning.
+• Link your results to dates, symptoms, and ultrasound planning together with your doctor or midwife.

 Limits and safety note

-Our tools are educational only.
-They do not diagnose or treat.
-Seek urgent care for severe pain, heavy bleeding, fainting, or shoulder tip pain.
-Discuss results with your clinician, who can interpret beta hCG together with history and imaging.
+These tools and answers are educational only.
+They do not diagnose, treat, or monitor any condition.
+Seek urgent care or call your local emergency number for severe pain, heavy bleeding, fainting, or shoulder tip pain.
+Always discuss any hCG results with your clinician, who can interpret beta hCG together with your history, examination, and imaging.

 hCG and beta hCG: FAQs